craue/CraueFormFlowBundle/UPGRADE-3.0.md

 ## Renaming step config option `type` to `form_type`

-The step config option to specify the form type for each step within the `loadStepsConfig` method has been renamed from `type` to `form_type`.
+- The step config option to specify the form type for each step within the `loadStepsConfig` method has been renamed from `type` to `form_type`.
 This was done for the sake of consistency with the newly added option `form_options`.
+  The old option `form` is still available, but deprecated.

 	before:
 	```php